Useful Links

 Year 2

-Hello from the year 2 team.
+Hello from the year 2 team!
 Year 2 is such an exciting time for the children of Riddlesden St Mary’s.

-They are encouraged to explore more independent learning, and to reflect upon their own work.
+Our children are encouraged to explore more independent learning, and to reflect upon their own work.

-They will begin apply their blossoming skills through lots of
+They will develop skills through lots of

 interesting, cross-curricular topics.

-Over the year we cover a wide range of fun and exciting topics.
+Over the year, we cover a wide range of fun and exciting topics.

 prepare for SATs.
 Reading for pleasure is something we encourage through our daily story times, inviting book corners and visits to the library.
 We often have special guests coming in and reading with us during assemblies such as Reverend Tony and local authors.
-We always say reading with your children at home is the most important thing you can do to support your child's learning at school.
+We advocate reading with your children at home is the most important thing you can do to support your child's learning at school.